Email System.

-Send transactional and notification emails through Resend, SMTP, or SendLayer.
-Templates with variable interpolation, encrypted credentials, and database-managed providers.
-All built in.
+Send transactional and notification emails via Resend, SMTP, or SendLayer.
+Built-in templates with variable interpolation and database-managed providers.

 Nextly's email system handles transactional emails for authentication flows (welcome, password reset, email verification) and supports custom email sending through a provider-agnostic API.